Buckle up for the FTC disclosure ride here. The following article was last updated on Oct 24, 2025 ...

 gentle/organic laundry detergent

-I mention Honda Spray Cleaner & Polish where others might prefer Plexus.
+I mention Honda Spray Cleaner & Polish, whereas others might prefer Plexus.
 I used to buy Plexus religiously but its popularity has inspired resellers to raise the price.
-Honda Cleaner can be found for sometimes half the cost and provides identical results.
+You can often find Honda Cleaner for half the cost and it provides identical results.

 Cleaning Your Motorcycle Helmet's Exterior

-Honda Cleaner is intended for use with plastics and other sensitive parts.
-With their own label instructions in mind and having removed all attached rechargeables, it's safe to apply a reasonable coat.
-Read your helmet manufacturer's instructions to be sure their washing procedures don't require non-solvent cleaners.
+Use Honda Cleaner on plastics and other sensitive parts.
+With the label's instructions in mind and having removed all attached rechargeables, it's safe to apply a reasonable coat.
+Read your helmet manufacturer's instructions to be sure its washing procedures don't require non-solvent cleaners.
 Flat black paint, for example, tends to rub off when subjected to chemicals.
 Yes, I learned this the hard way (note the shine).

-After spraying the entire exterior of your helmet, slowly count to ten.
-This allows the cleaner to loosen/dissolve any debris or insects which may have met their fate during a ride.
+After spraying the entire exterior of your helmet, count slowly to ten.
+This allows the cleaner to loosen/dissolve any debris or insects that may have met their fate during a ride.
 Repeat the chant: "Carnuba wax low VOC exceeding current CARB and OTC standards" if it helps.

 Using one of your two microfiber towels, wipe away the excess.
 One towel likely won't be enough, so you'll probably notice streaks.
 Once the excess is gone, switch to your second towel and gently wipe all remnants to a streak-free shine.